 Hands-only and mouth-to-mouth CPR are valuable, and the benefits of both types of CPR extend beyond SCA victims.

-The AHA offers an informative, engaging video to explain how to perform hands-only CPR, and CPR training programs are available to teach individuals how to administer mouth-to-mouth CPR, hands-only CPR and other life-saving techniques.
+The AHA offers an informative, engaging video to explain how to perform hands-only CPR (see right), and CPR training programs are available to teach individuals how to administer mouth-to-mouth CPR, hands-only CPR and other life-saving techniques.

 CPR training courses include skills practice to teach individuals how to perform chest compressions.
 They are instructor-led and usually can be completed in only a few hours.